sharma-bharat/sharma-bharat.github.io/WorkExp.md

 ## Organisation Roles

 **Journal Club (ORNL)**.
-Summer 2018 (Attendees: 15-20) *The Journal Club was a informal voluntary group of students, postdocs, and ORNL personnel interested in Earth system science.* <br>
+Summer 2018 (Attendees: 15-20) *The Journal Club was a informal voluntary group of students, postdocs, and ORNL personnel interested in Earth system science.
+The Journal Club met every other week to discuss a relatively short and recent paper focused on climate dynamics, hydrology, terrestrial or marine ecosystems, human systems, computational methods, remote sensing, observational data, big data analytics, or related topics.
+Papers were chosen by the group from suggestions from the membership.* <br>
 **Responsibilities**: In-charge of scheduling and coordinating the paper presentations, and maintaining the [website](https://www.climatemodeling.org/~bharat/journal_club.html).

 ## Mentorship Roles (1 Male, 3 Female Students)